 Connecting your haul rope to the haul bags with a Micro Traxion (or similar progress capturing pulley) can make your life easier in a lot of ways.

 Do you have an ascender with a pretty much useless little hole in the bottom?
 Yeah, so did I until I did this simple modification.

-A summary of just about everything I wish I knew when I started aid climbing.
-This post may take years off your learning curve.
+A summary of various tricks and tips to aid climb more efficiently, also known as “just about everything I wish I knew when I started aid climbing”.
+These tips may take years off your learning curve.

 Ever wonder what that hole is for in the top of your fifi hook?
 You're not the first one.
 Tie a short loop of cord in there to let you easily remove your hook off of pretty much anything.

 There is a right (and definitely a wrong) way to rappel with a heavy haul bag.
 Also, learn some specialized crafty rappel tricks if you have a traverse or overhang.
 (This tip courtesy of Climbing magazine.)